Introduction to Computer RAM

 Random Access Memory, or RAM, is the unsung hero of the computing world.
 Computer manufacturers love to boast about CPU power, or the size and resolution of the display, or even more commonly in the case of laptops, how thin the computer is.
 Now don’t get us wrong, these are all important specs, but savvy computer shoppers know to also pay attention to a lesser-promoted spec: How much RAM the machine has.

 Why does this matter and how can you know what numbers you should be looking for?
 Read on, and we will tell you everything you need to know – and it won’t feel random at all.

-What is RAM and what does it do?
+What is RAM and what does it do for your computer?

 At a very basic level, a computer is comprised of three main components.

 - The CPU: The CPU is the part that actually does the computing.

 - The Hard Drive: The hard drive contains everything the CPU is going to need to do its job, including the operating system, apps, and files.

 - The RAM: RAM, the memory, stores just the portion of the of data from the hard drive that the CPU needs at any given moment.